 - Position future VA optometrists for SAA opportunities early in their career

 The ACMO exam is offered annually.
-Its next administration is on June 10, 2022.
-Registration is now open and closes on May 27th, 2022.
 To register for the test or for more information, please visit

 The message is simple: Times have changed.
 With the updates to the VA Handbook 5017, it is in the best interest of residents to take the ACMO examination during residency.
 Likewise, programs will be in compliance with updated ACOE standards.

 -Richard Zimbalist O.D., FAAO, Truman VA Hospital, Vice President ABCMO

 -Douglas Rett O.D., FAAO, Chief Boston VA, Board of Directors ABCMO